rgambord/c99-doc/doc/sections/6/7/8/index.rst

 .. _9899_6.7.8p32:

+.. container:: snum

+   :ref:`32 <9899_6.7.8p32>`

-:ref:`32 <9899_6.7.8p32>` EXAMPLE 8 The declaration
+EXAMPLE 8 The declaration

 ::

     char s[] = "abc", t[3] = "abc";

-defines ''plain'' char array objects s and t whose elements are initialized with character string literals.
+defines "plain" char array objects s and t whose elements are initialized with character string literals.
 This declaration is identical to

 ::